Michael Carritt: Death

 Michael Carritt died in 1990 at the age of 84, in Merton near Bicester, Oxfordshire.
 However some sources say he died in Ploughley.
 Archival material relating to Michael Carritt can be found in the British Library collections.
 Indian Political Intelligence files of the India Office Collection, contain the following: Carritt's pension was withdrawn in 1940 after his retirement for his political conviction termed as 'grave misconduct'.
-In 1940, some documents were found in a trunk at Berkshire, buried in the garden of his father Professor E. F. Carritt, MA, Fellow of Queen's College, Oxford.
+In 1940, some documents were found in a trunk at Berkshire, buried in the garden of his father Professor E. F. Carritt, MA, Fellow of University College, Oxford.
 According to British intelligence officials the contents obviously belonged to Michael Carritt and were linked to his time in the ICS.
 Some of the captured documents apparently revealed he was working with Central Committee members of the CPI from 1936.
 Articles written from a communist viewpoint while still serving as an ICS officer in Bengal were interpreted as suitably incriminating.
 He was not arrested even though this was seriously considered for a while.
 The ensuing controversy and public face loss would have been too much for the British establishment while it was negotiating an exit out of India.